General Motors LAV: LAV III

-The LAV III, originally named the Kodiak by the Canadian Army, is the third generation LAV and first entered service in 1999.
-It was developed in Canada from the LAV II and is the primary mechanized infantry vehicle of the New Zealand Army and formerly of the Canadian Army.
-It also forms the basis of the Stryker series of vehicle used by the U.S. Army and other operators.
+The LAV III, originally designated as the LAV III Kodiak by the Canadian Army, is the third generation LAV and first entered service in 1999.
+It was developed from the LAV II and manufactured by General Motors Diesel (later GDLS-C) and is the primary mechanized infantry vehicle of the New Zealand Army.
+It was formerly used by Canadian Army before being replaced by the LAV 6.0.
+It is the parent vehicle of the Stryker AFV family used by the U.S. Army and other operators.

 Development

 By July 1991, the Canadian Armed Forces had identified the need to replace their aging fleet of 1960s and 1970s-era armoured personnel carriers.
 As a result, Multi-Role Combat Vehicle (MRCV) project was launched by the sitting Conservative government.
 The mandate of the MRCV project was to provide a series of vehicles based on a common chassis which would replace the M113 armored personnel carrier, Lynx reconnaissance vehicle, Grizzly armoured personnel carrier, and Bison armoured personnel carrier.
 The project was, however, deemed unaffordable and cancelled by March 1992.

 By 1994, after the Liberal Party had returned to government, the Army was still in need of new vehicles.
 As a result, the Army embarked on the Light Armoured Vehicle Project, which would adapt parts of the MRCV Project, and be implemented incrementally to spread out the costs.
 Also, the requirement to replace the Bisons was dropped.

-On August 1995, General Motors Diesel (later renamed GM Defense, and subsequently purchased by GDLS of London, Ontario) was awarded the contract to produce the LAV III which would replace the Grizzly and a large portion of the M113s.
+In August 1995, General Motors Diesel (later renamed GM Defense, and subsequently purchased by GDLS of London, Ontario) was awarded the contract to produce the LAV III which would replace the Grizzly and a large portion of the M113s.
 The LAV III would incorporate the turret and weapon system used with the Coyote (which was produced at the same location).